It's never too early to start planning!

 To that end, it's a good idea to try out clubs and activities in freshman year and find ones in which you can not only make progress, but that might also put you in a position for leadership or an internship later on in high school.

 It's also a smart move to challenge yourself in college prep and honors classes.
 Make sure you'll be taking Algebra and Geometry by the time you take the SAT.
-If you're interested in the ACT or the Math 2 Subject Test, then you also will need to have some understanding of precalculus and trigonometry.
+If you're interested in taking the ACT, then you also will need to have some understanding of precalculus and trigonometry.

 If you're reading about taking the PSAT as a freshman, then you're probably well aware of the power of prep when it comes to the PSAT and SAT.
 You're giving yourself a good amount of time to get ready through studying, as well as developing critical reading, writing, and math skills in and out of the classroom.
 Some students even sit for the official SAT as freshmen as part of their study plan, to gauge their level and achieve a good 9th grade SAT score.